Zanthoxylum clava-herculis: Description

 pinnately compound, 20–30 cm long with 7-19 leaflets, each leaflet 4–5 cm long.
-The flowers are dioecious, in panicles up to 20 cm long, each flower small, 6–8 mm diameter, with 3-5 white petals.
-The fruit is a two-valved capsule 6 mm diameter with a rough surface, and containing several small black seeds.
+The flowers are dioecious, in panicles up to 20 cm long, each flower small, 6–8 mm in diameter, with 3-5 white petals.
+The fruit is a two-valved capsule 6 mm in diameter with a rough surface, and containing several small black seeds.
 The tree has also been called Z. macrophyllum.
 The genus name is sometimes spelled Xanthoxylum.